 9. Pick up as much free information as you can.
 Talk to other Narrowboat owners, ask questions of the salesmen in your marinas, read the free Boating papers and magazines such as The Tillergraph and the Canal Boating Times both of which are free.
 There are some great boating magazines to subscribe to at a bargain price too such as Waterways World.

 10. Treat your lifestyle change as a course of study.
 We currently pick a new topic to research every month.
 It's not just moving house, you need to know what you are doing first to save unnecessary expense, upset and upheaval.
 Learn about engines, eco toilets and space saving gadgets... it's great fun and opens your mind to what can be possible.

 I'd love to hear any advice you have too!
-We are still pretty much bare assed newbies to the world and constantly learning.
+We are still pretty much major newbies to the world and constantly learning.